felixkosmalla/counter-pressure-filler-mount/README.md

 Drill the holes according to the drawing or use a laser cuttter and the provided DXF file.
 Cut 4 Rings and 6 Ribs out of the MDF according to the pattern in the PDF directory.
 Glue the bending rig together with hotglue or whatever you have at hand.
-Without removing the protective layer from the plexiglass sheet, wedge the sheet in the bending rig and start heating up the sheet and smooth, horizontal movements until the sheet starts bending.
+Without removing the protective layer from the plexiglass sheet, wedge the sheet in the bending rig.
+*Make sure that the long end is pointing upwards.*
+Start heating up the sheet and smooth, horizontal movements until the sheet starts bending.
 Work your way up until the sheet is completely bend around the rig.

 After cooling, mount the Shield on the shield mount using the M5X10 screws.